kryherd/misc/AVIntegration/README.md

 ![Click on the coder view](./coder.png)

-7. A dialog box should pop up (like the one below).
+7. A dialog box should pop up.
 Enter the participant number under ID Number.

 8. From there the experiment should run pretty smoothly.
 Read through the instructions with the participant.